It's here! Browse the 2024 Penguin Christmas gift guide

 H. P. Lovecraft

 H. P. Lovecraft was born in Providence, Rhode Island in 1890.
-He was self-educated and lived in his birthplace all his life, working as a freelance writer, journalist, and ghostwriter.
+Self-educated, he worked as a freelance writer, journalist and ghostwriter.
 His best work - including some sixty or so short stories - was published from 1923 onwards in the pulp magazine Weird Tales.
 He died in 1937, in poverty and virtually unknown; today he is recognized as one of the great masters of supernatural fiction.

 Learn More